December 16, 2020

-In 2020, Crowdfunding Nerds have helped 22 board game campaigns meet their funding goals, with 18 funded on the very first day of their launch.
+In 2020, Crowdfunding Nerds helped 22 board game campaigns meet their funding goals, with 18 funded on the very first day of launch!
 Seventeen of these Kickstarter campaigns have been from first-time creators who couldn’t piggyback on past achievements.

 The results of our clients funding on the first day cannot be attributed to Kickstarter itself (especially when clients have no previous Kickstarter campaigns under their belt).
-If it were a result of the platform, then all you would need to do is submit your game and sit back, letting Kickstarter do the rest.
-This obviously does not happen.
+If it were a result of the platform, then all you would need to do is submit your game and sit back, letting Kickstarter do the rest, which doesn’t happen!

-In this article, I want to dive deep and show you the behind-the-scenes referrals of 4 successful tabletop campaigns we managed.
+In this article, we’re diving deep to show you the behind-the-scenes referrals of 4 successful tabletop campaigns.
 From this, you should have a good idea of what results you should expect from Kickstarter.
 We are going to simplify conclusions as much as possible so that you can extrapolate the amount of pledges you need to personally drive in your campaign in order to reach your funding goal.

-We have chosen a broad range of examples to get the best data possible, from projects that blew up on the first day, to others that took a little more time and raised a more humble amount.
+There are a broad range of examples to get the best data possible- from projects that blew up on the first day, to others that took a little more time and raised a more humble amount.
 These projects include:

 What makes the quest to discover a marketing campaign’s return on investment troublesome is how Kickstarter ambiguously lists referrals.
-Kickstarter likes to take the spotlight when conveying your analytical referrals; however, it is a little more complicated then what is initially presented by the platform.
+Kickstarter likes to take the spotlight when conveying your analytical referrals; however, it’s a little more complicated then what is initially presented by the platform.

 Our three categories for all the Kickstarter referral types are

 We’re about to get really nerdy, so we need you to understand the practical side of why you should keep reading.

 Your marketing dollars spent on Kickstarter ads will have a certain return on investment.